ajay17141994/updatednetify/_posts/2020-05-16-gold-loan-in-ranchi.md

 ---
 layout: post
 title: Gold loan in Ranchi
-desc: THIS IS RANCHI SPECIFIC TEXT
+desc: "THIS IS RANCHI SPECIFIC TEXT "
 ---
 ABHAY KUMAR